AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_HANDOFF.md

 1. Engine layer
    - The GitHub MCP server in this repository.
-   - The versioned controller contract exposed by the `controller_contract` tool.
    - The docs in the `docs` directory and the main README.
    - Owned and versioned by the person who installs and operates the controller.